varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

+   All software related to **Varnish Cache Plus** including VMODs are available in Redhat and Debian package repositories.
+   These repositories are available on http://repo.varnish-software.com/, using your customer specific username and password.

-   Varnish is distributed in Ubuntu package repositories, but the Varnish version in those repositories might be out of date.
+   Varnish is already distributed in many package repositories, but those packages might contain an outdated Varnish version.
-   We generally recommend you to use the packages provided by varnish-software.com for *Varnish Cache Plus* or varnish-cache.org for *Varnish Cache*.
+   Therefore, we recommend you to use the packages provided by varnish-software.com for *Varnish Cache Plus* or varnish-cache.org for *Varnish Cache*.
    Please be advised that we only provide packages for LTS releases, not all the intermediate releases.
    However, these packages might still work fine on newer releases.